Zambia - Country Commercial Guide

 Last published date:

-There are several promising commercial opportunities in Zambia’s emerging economy, most notably in energy, mining, and agriculture:
+Zambia’s extensive resource endowments offer tremendous commercial opportunities in Zambia’s emerging economy, most notably in agriculture, energy, mining, infrastructure, information and communication technology, and tourism:

 Agriculture: